Filter list

 Be consistent.

 Even though you've primed early members of your community to care about what you're building, consistency is critical to build habits and to keep you top of mind.
 Eventually, you won't have to rely on this as much, but it's important during the early stages.
-You may get little to no direct engagement on what you are doing, but stick with it and you'll eventually start to see a return on your efforts.
+You may get little to no direct engagement on what you are doing, but stick with it, and you'll eventually start to see a return on your efforts.

 Find your evangelists.

 These are people you trust and know you can ask favors of them.
-If you need some additional participation or someone else to write something for a change, ask them.
+If you need some additional participation or someone else to write something for a change (we’ve all been there), ask them.
 But be sure not to abuse their kindness, and make sure they're getting something out of putting in the extra effort.
+Community advocates can be your best sales channel, but only if you activate them.

 Connect your members.